jcwml/neural_zodiac/README.md

 Technically this extrapolates the original dataset to compute polyamorous relationships.

 The original dataset is probably nonsense, and the extrapolation is most certainly going to be nonsense++ so take these percetages with a pinch of salt or less.

+Or maybe I just understated this network and the source data because honestly, after some testing, it seems to work pretty well if you think the original source data agreeable.
+Heading over to the website [astrology-zodiac-signs.com](https://www.astrology-zodiac-signs.com), each compatibility gives a long readout, so it's pretty easy to verify if you agree with the reasoning behind the rating for each compatibility.